dotnet/spark/docs/udf-guide.md

 Here we see that `func` and `func2` no longer share a closure and have their own separate closures `<>c__DisplayClass0_0` and `<>c__DisplayClass0_1` respectively.
 When used as the target for serialization, nothing other than the referenced variables will get serialized for the delegate.

 This above behavior is important to keep in mind while implementing multiple UDFs in a common scope.
-To know more about UDFs in general please go through the following articles that explain UDFs and how to use them: [UDFs in databricks(scala)](https://docs.databricks.com/spark/latest/spark-sql/udf-scala.html), [Spark UDFs and some gotchas](https://medium.com/@achilleus/spark-udfs-we-can-use-them-but-should-we-use-them-2c5a561fde6d).
+To learn more about UDFs in general, please review the following articles that explain UDFs and how to use them: [UDFs in databricks(scala)](https://docs.databricks.com/spark/latest/spark-sql/udf-scala.html), [Spark UDFs and some gotchas](https://medium.com/@achilleus/spark-udfs-we-can-use-them-but-should-we-use-them-2c5a561fde6d).